Rindbee/godot-docs-l10n/classes/fr/class_portablecompressedtexture2d.rst

 :ref:`bool<class_bool>` **is_keeping_all_compressed_buffers**\ (\ ) |static| :ref:`🔗<class_PortableCompressedTexture2D_method_is_keeping_all_compressed_buffers>`

-Renvoie si le drapeau est redéfini pour toutes les textures de ce type.
+Returns ``true`` if the flag is overridden for all textures of this type.

 .. rst-class:: classref-item-separator